Visit the institution website for COVID‑19 updates

 You are encouraged to apply as early as possible in order to be sure of a place in your chosen course, ensure sufficient time for applying for a visa, and make your accommodation arrangements.

-International student applications close for Semester 1 study.
+- 10 December 2020 - International student applications close for Semester 1 (February)